tystar86/apiary_license_check/README.md

 # apiary_license_check

-`license_check.py` is checking all apiaryio repos for licenses (master + pull requests: readme, license, package.json) and printing it in a file and compare the file to another file.
+`license_check.py` is checking all apiaryio repos for licenses (master + pull requests: readme, license, package.json) and printing it in a file and then compare the file to another file.

 > **TASK**:
 >I have Github organization (for example: github.com/apiaryio/) and I